Coronavirus: HSE reports 607,000 downloads of new contact-tracing app since launch

 The app, developed by Waterford company Nearform, is primarily used for contact tracing, checking on symptoms daily and providing updates on Covid-19 in Ireland.

-HSE chief executive Paul Reid said securing such a take-up over Tuesday morning was a phenomenal achievement.
+HSE chief executive Paul Reid said securing such a take-up was a phenomenal achievement.

 Speaking at the launch of the new app, Minister for Health Stephen Donnelly said it would enhance existing contact tracing measures.